Error-331/code_tests/docs/admin/hardware/radio/devices.md

 - RSP1A - 1kHz to 2GHz;
 - RSP1B - 1kHz to 2GHz;
 - HackRF - 1 MHz to 6 GHz;

+### Key points

+- complex sample rate must be greater than the bandwidth of the signal being processed;
+- DO NOT use AUTOMATIC GAIN CONTROL;

+Decimation factor example:

+Sample rate - 1.024 MHz;
+Decimation factor - 16;

+Resulting sample rate: 1.024 MHz / 16 = 64 kHz;

 ## Portable consumer radio